 A pastor at a church in Atlanta announced that aerialists would be a regular part of their worship services.
 Another church in South Carolina meets at a local tavern on Sundays, which sounds like something the gang on “It’s Always Sunny in Philadelphia” would do to try to make extra money at their bar on Sundays when it’s closed.
 That has sitcom episode plot written all over it.

 I know other churches that play secular music before services and replace sermons during summer months with movies including PG-13 films that contain questionable content that thankfully they edit out.

 I have no problem modernizing the church by using new technology and contemporary music.
 If we aren’t offering services that fit today’s society, then no one will be able to relate or will come.
 For example, there are probably no millennials that would attend a church that performed Gregorian chants.
 That isn’t going to work in 2018.
 Times change and the church does need to change some of their methods to keep up with the times.

 However, the church needs to be careful in their attempts to reach the world that they don’t become like the world.
 When deciding on meeting at a bar or trying a new way to present the gospel, we must be careful that we aren’t sending a mixed message to the unchurched that makes certain behavior seem ok.
 The gospel message should always be clear and never watered-down.

 Honest, Biblical truth is what will keep people coming back.
 If they’re coming simply because of the venue, music style or because they think beer may be on tap, you may be doing church wrong.

-Join Chad daily on A Whittle Bit of Commentary for more discussion on the news, politics, and culture issues of the day.
+Join Chad on The Chad Whittle Weekend podcast for more discussion on the news, politics and culture issues of the day with special guest interviews on each episode.
 Subscribe for free on Apple Podcasts/iTunes Stitcher Google Play TuneIn and Tweet your thoughts to Chad and follow him on Facebook.